-SB 913 - This act creates the crime of "Promoting or Providing a Mexican Poker Contest" if the person intends to charge admission or increase attendance, charges money for individuals to compete in the contest or charges rent for property to be used for a contest.
+SB 913 - This act creates the crime of "Promoting or Providing a Mexican Poker Contest" if the person intends to charge admission or increase attendance, charges money for individuals to compete in the contest or charges rent for

 SB 914 - This act repeals the \$500 gaming loss limit for a period of three years beginning January 1, 2003.
 The repeal of the loss limit will expire on December 31, 2005.